 The starting point of all manufacturing is the tech pack: whether you’re working with the traditional or on-demand model.
-Techpacker is there to help facilitate the design, organization and then sending of your products to your manufacturer.
+Techpacker is there to help facilitate the design, organization, and then sending off your products to your manufacturer.

 On Techpacker, our software allows you to build your tech pack through Cards.

 Cards offer the perfect interface for brands to create their on-demand order.
 They can be annotated with attached comments or images, making the needs of your order clear to the manufacturer.